Holistische Arts

 Why no self-treatment?

-We strongly advise against self-treatment and do not participate in it.
-Escharotic treatment requires precise knowledge of the cervix, correct dosage and application, and professional monitoring of the result.
+We strongly discourage self-treatment and do not participate in it.
+Escharotic treatment requires precise knowledge of the cervix, correct dosing and application, and professional monitoring of the result.
 This is not something you can safely do at home.

 Experiences with escharotic treatment